The Right Way to Clean a Swimming Pool

 You should be brushing your pool at least twice a week.
 Make sure to get the whole pool, including the walls and in the corners, but also the ladders, rails, or anything else that is underwater.
 This will knock off any algae that is beginning to form.
-The algae will float of into the pool water where your pool chemicals can take care of it.
+The algae will float off into the pool water, where your pool chemicals can take care of it.
 Of course, this only works if your pool water and the chemicals in it are doing their job.
-For more information on keeping your pool water balanced, check out this blog post on “Why pH Balance is Important for Your Pool”.
+For more information on keeping your pool water balanced, check out this blog post on “Why pH Balance is Important for Your Pool.”

 Keep Your Pool Deck Clean

 If you are putting in the effort to keep your pool clean, you should be taking the extra time to keep your pool deck clean, too.
 First of all, if your pool deck is covered in branches, fallen leaves, and other debris, where do you think all the debris will go?
 That’s right.
 The debris will wind up right back in your pool, making all of your cleaning useless.
-So of course you will want to sweep your pool deck daily to keep more debris from getting in your pool.
+So, of course, you will want to sweep your pool deck daily to keep more debris from getting in your pool.

 Besides sweeping the debris away from your pool and keeping your pool deck clear, you will also need to do a little bit of deeper cleaning.
-No matter how clean your pool water is, once it gets onto your deck it is not going to stay clean enough to prevent mold and algae growth.
-Once mold and algae start to take root, they are not only unsightly, but dangerous.
+No matter how clean your pool water is, once it gets onto your deck, it is not going to stay clean enough to prevent mold and algae growth.
+Once mold and algae start to take root, they are not only unsightly but dangerous.
 A slippery film of algae on your pool deck is a recipe for slips and falls.

-To clean your pool deck you can use specialized outdoor and deck cleaning detergents, or just get some trisodium phosphate powder that you mix with water.
-Whatever you use to clean your pool deck, follow the directions that come with it, because how much you use and how you apply it will vary depending on the material of your pool deck.
+To clean your pool deck, you can use specialized outdoor and deck cleaning detergents or just get some trisodium phosphate powder that you mix with water.
+Whatever you use to clean your pool deck, follow the directions that come with it because how much you use and how you apply it will vary depending on the material of your pool deck.

-Once you have applied the detergent to your pool deck, you can simply scrub down the deck with a hard bristle, long handled brush.
+Once you have applied the detergent to your pool deck, you can simply scrub down the deck with a hard bristle, long-handled brush.
 Of course, if you don’t want to scrub by hand or if your deck is particularly large, you could always invest in a power washer.
 It’s more expensive than a brush, but will definitely speed up the cleaning process.
 If you’re not ready to drop that kind of money, there are cheaper options.
-Consider trying a high pressure hose nozzle with your regular backyard hose to see if that is sufficient for your needs.
+Consider trying a high-pressure hose nozzle with your regular backyard hose to see if that is sufficient for your needs.

 How to Save Time and Trouble

 If the steps above sound like a lot of work, you’re right.
 Keeping your pool clean can be a chore.
 Of course, you could hire the professionals at The Pool Butler to take care of it for you.
-Of course we can keep your pool clean.
+Of course, we can keep your pool clean.
 But we are trained to spot any issues with your pool that may require further attention or repair.
 That can save you from large costly repairs down the line.
-You can contact The Pool Butler through our website or by calling us at (770) 439-2644 to set up a regular pool cleaning and maintenance schedule.
+You can contact The Pool Butler through our website or by calling us at (770) 874-4221 to set up a regular pool cleaning and maintenance schedule.